 Annual trips to the region take groups of around 30 chiropractors for 2 weeks to provide “hands on” musculoskeletal and basic health care to the people of the Siliguri region.
 For 2 weeks they will stay as guests of the Seva Kendra NGO.
 From there they travel daily, to set up make shift clinics in the slums, orphanages, remote rock breaking and tea picker communities.
 They also work with the Mother Teresa nuns, seeing those most in need who have limited access to any health care, as well as visit orphanages.
 Most are labourers, tea pickers and rock breakers, so appreciate the care of their weary and physically stressed bodies.
 In previous years, our teams have attended to over 40000 people during their stay, helping some of the poorest in India.

 Attendees volunteer their time and fund 100% of funds raised go to funding the Siliguri region schools, Women’s Empowerment projects and providing healthcare.
+Our fundraising by donations allows Hands on India to make huge improvements to quality of life to these communities.
+Hands on India is now a registered tax deductible recipient in Australia.

 The region is largely tea plantations, where the majority of the poor people work as tea pickers, or in stone breaker communities.